Black Heat

 Black Heat was a 1970s funk band founded by King Raymond Green and discovered by Phillip Guilbeau.
-Their albums include Black Heat (with guest artist David "Fathead" Newman), No Time To Burn and Keep On Runnin'.
-The group had one hit single, "No Time to Burn", which reached #46 on the U.S. Billboard Black Singles chart.
-A CD re-issue of their first two albums was released by Label M in 2001 under the title, Declassified Grooves.
-They had recently appeared at a memorial concert for Joel Dorn their original producer at Atlantic Records.
+They released three albums: Black Heat (with guest artist David "Fathead" Newman), No Time To Burn and Keep On Runnin'.
+The group had one hit single, "No Time to Burn", which reached the top 50 in the Billboard R&B chart.

+In 2001, Label M released a CD reissue of their first two albums under the title Declassified Grooves.
+They had recently appeared at a memorial concert for Joel Dorn, their original producer at Atlantic Records.
 It was the first time they had reunited in over 34 years.